MULTIDISCIPLINARY ARTGINEER

 Stone Portraits | Translating Micro Beauty into Macro Scale (2025-)

 Mediterranean sea stones, macro-photographed by MSK using self-developed techniques, reveal unseen details.
-The collector’s choice defines the work’s final presence through museum-grade archival printing.
 Each piece includes the original epoxy-protected stone with its story and signature, unique, irreversible, and shaped by time and choice.

 MSK Stones | Belong to those who find them (2025-)

-Placed within urban and everyday spaces, the stones, produced with the inclusion of filaments recycled from 3D printing waste, create quiet encounters where overlooked beauty emerges.
-Some contain NFC tags linking to a video, extending the experience beyond the object.
-Once found, the stones belong to their finders, who are invited to share the moment, allowing beauty and time to briefly surface and circulate.
-Location clues for the stones are documented on Instagram: @mehmetsalihkanber as an extension of the work.
+Placed within urban and everyday spaces, MSK stones are created with recycled 3D printing waste.
+Including NFC Tags, they create quiet encounters and an extending experience where overlooked beauty emerges.
+Location clues for the stones are on Instagram: @mehmetsalihkanber as an extension of the work.

 Artwork on Stone Canvases | Re-Materializing a Lost Sea Stone by Recycling (2025)